4:18

 Ritual

-On the winter solstice in 2021 I began taking 11 photos each day at 4:18pm: NW, N, NE, E, SE, S, SW, W + the sky above my head, my feet on the earth, and a selfie.
-By taking pictures at the same time each day I would be able to track the progress of the sun’s movement over the year.
-4:18pm is the time of sunset on the winter solstice where I was living.
+On the winter solstice in 2021 I began taking 11 photos each day at 4:18pm: NW, N, NE, E, SE, S, SW, W + the sky above my head + my feet on the earth + a selfie.
+By taking pictures at the same time each day I would be able to track the progress of the sun’s movement throughout the year.
+4:18pm is the time the sun set on the winter solstice where I was living.
 Each day for one year, my alarm went off at 4:18pm reminding me to go outside and photograph the sky.
 This daily ritual captured increments of change between the sun and Earth as well as in my own life.

 4:18: West, December 2021 - May 2022, Ledyard, CT